simondotm/nx-firebase/README.md

 An Nx Firebase application is primarily a container for _firebase functions_, but it also contains the various configurations for other Firebase features you might use such as _storage, firestore, and real time database_.

-You don't have to use all of these features, but the NxFirebase plugin ensures they are all there if/when you do.
+You don't have to use all of these features, but the Nx-Firebase plugin ensures they are all there if/when you do.

 When a new Nx Firebase application project is added to the workspace it will generate: